tesselslate/resetti/README.md

 resetti's feature set is larger than most Windows-only reset macros.

 - Standard single/multi-instance support
-- Wall-style resetting, with keybinds to:
+- Wall-style resetting
   - Reset an instance
   - Reset all instances
   - Play an instance
   - Play an instance and reset all others
+  - Lock an instance
 - Supports 1.14+ (Atum required)
 - Run with or without WorldPreview
 - **Out-of-the-box multi-version support**